Many of you may have been wondering what differences there are between the Donorbox and PayPal donation forms.

 In fact, while PayPal’s donation function may seem similar to Donorbox in some ways, we want to show you how Donorbox better caters to your non-profit’s needs.

-1. Donorbox supports Recurring Donations
+1. Donorbox Supports Recurring Donations

 In late 2016, PayPal changed the design of its donation.

 As such, you can no longer receive monthly donations through PayPal’s donation form.
+If you are looking for PayPal recurring donation, donorbox will be the best alternative.

 This option is available with Donorbox, as shown in the images below.